G-Street/is-mercury-in-retrograde/README.md

   Is Mercury in retrograde ??
 </h1>

-### Ephemeris

-> *(plural: ephemerides)*: A table or data file giving the calculated positions of a celestial object at regular intervals throughout a period.

 ### What am I reading?

 This is a description for the back-end of a website which tells you whether or not Mercury is in retrograde.
 This project is dedicated to Olivia.
 This project has been developed by [jakewilliami](https://github.com/jakewilliami) and [andfield](https://github.com/andfield).